lars-t-hansen/flatjs/SPEC.md

 A virtual method whose name matches the name of a method in a base class is said to override the base class method.
 Overriding methods must have the same signature (number and types of arguments) as the overridden method.
+(FIXME: types?  really?)

-The first parameter of a method is always the keyword SELF.
+A field of struct type gives rise to a named substructure within the outer class that contains the fields of the nested struct.

-As for structs, a field of struct type gives rise to a named substructure within the outer class that contains the fields of the nested struct.
 Restrictions on field names are as for struct.

-A field of class type gives rise to a pointer field.
+A field of class type or array type gives rise to a pointer field.

 The layout of a class is compatible with the layout of its base class: any accessor on a field of a base class, and any invoker of a method